 PREAMPLIFIER: Adding the Don Sachs 6SN7-based preamp has greatly improved the sound of my system and I simply can not go back to using my DAC direct.
 This was true both with my PS Audio Perfectwave DAC that has a less than ideal volume control (i.e., it throws away bits below a certain level) and with the PS Audio Directstream DAC's improved volume control (full resolution at all levels).
 This pre seems to just make the music better in every way.
 It is not at all syrupy or tubey, just passes on the sound of the source and makes it better.

 Having gotten into modding my gear, I also like that the preamplifier is based on a kit (the VTA SP-14) that I can read about so I can learn the circuit.
-That fact and the unit's two separate outputs lines encouraged me to try different capacitors.
+That fact and the unit's two separate outputs encouraged me to try different capacitors.
 Don recommends Miflex copper foils, but I found them a bit two-dimensional and veiled in my system.
 I installed Mundorf Supremes and found that the system was capable of a lot more front to back layering than revealed by the Miflexs.
 I then put in Mundorf Supreme Silver/Gold/Oils.
 They added in a nice touch of richness over the plain Supremes while retaining all the wonderful soundstage depth.
-Very happy with the current sound, but will continue to try out various competitors.
-TFTF V-Caps just got installed.
+I also tried TFTF V-Caps from VH Audio, but they resulted in a huge tonal shift that I didn't like at all... it was like putting a fluorescent blue filter on the music.
+Eventually replaced the Mundorf Supreme SGO with the tinned copper CAST Duelunds.
+Although I've lost the last touch of depth offered by the Mundorfs, the Duelunds are quieter, more natural, and have a bit better tonality.

-As recommended by Don, I run the preamp with a pair of Shuguang Black Treasure CV181zs as the main tubes.
-They're complimented with a wonderful pair of RCA grey glass VT231s as the buffer tubes.
-Compared to CV181zs in all positions, adding in the RCAs reduces the pre's punch/impact a bit, but adds in some smoothness and layering.
+I run the preamp with a pair of Sylvania JAN VT231s (copper rods) as the main tubes and RCA grey glass VT231s as the buffer tubes.
+Compared to the stock CV181zs, these tubes reduce the pre's punch/impact a bit, but greatly increases smoothness, imaging, and front-to-back layering.
 I use the standard 6X5GT rectifier Don provides.

 The preamplifier connects to my F4s via Ocellia Silver Reference RCA interconnects and is powered by a DIY DH Labs Red Wave AC cord with Furutech copper screw on connectors.
 I tried building my own DIY interconnects using the Duelund 16ga wires and KLEI absolute harmony plugs, but the Ocellia cables were significantly better.

-I run the PWD with a SR Blue fuse in the digital slot and a Furutech fuse in the analog slot.
-It's connected to my router with a Supra ethernet cable, and is powered by a DIY DH Labs Power Plus AC cord with Chinese copy Furutech Rhodium screw on connectors.
-It connects to my preamplifier using balanced MIT cables (a lost model number from many years ago).
+Its AC is provided by a DIY DH Labs Power Plus AC cord with Chinese copy Furutech Rhodium screw on connectors.
+It connects to my preamplifier using VH Audio's DIY "Fine Silver" RCA Interconnect (see component details for a full description).
+A great upgrade over my previous MIT XLR cables (a lost model number from many years ago).

 ROOM: Some compromises have been made in order to blend the stereo with a video system and drop it into the primary living space.
 I'd love a dedicated room, but would also suffer greatly removing the system from living room where it is the daily driver for music, a show or two, and some PS4 play.
 The room is 19' across, 16' deep, with 23' peaked ceilings.
 It opens up to the rest of the house in two places.
 Half of the "back wall" is open to the dining room, which drops back another 9'.
 The 23' vaulted ceiling also opens up to a second story master bedroom/loft space.
 This all makes it so that the stereo is basically in charge of pressurizing the entire house except for a spare bedroom and small basement.
 Fortunately I am able to set it up in such a way that the speakers are not parallel or perpendicular to any walls.
 It's on the room diagonal, a placement forced by the location of the front door and attached dining room.